Outreach Volunteer - Brighton

 An ambitious organisation

 We are working to end HIV transmission in the UK by 2030, help people to live with HIV and improve the nation’s sexual health.
 It’s a critical moment - for the first time our goals are within reach.
 We are working together with our beneficiaries and partners to make the end of HIV transmission a reality.
-Through digital technology, and bold, new ways of reaching those in need, we will reduce transmission, improve sexual health and help people living with HIV thrive.

 A people organisation